alexabraham0504/g_form/DEPLOYMENT_SETUP.md

 ### **Common Issues:**

 - **Domain mismatch**: Make sure the domain in your browser matches exactly what's in Firebase
+- **New deployments**: If you deploy to a new URL (like forms-chi-sand.vercel.app), add it to Firebase authorized domains
 - **Caching**: Clear browser cache and cookies
 - **Timing**: Firebase changes can take a few minutes to propagate